EnterpriseTrainingCenter/sW2019/Instructions/Labs/LAB_02-Server_Core_app_compatibility_features_on_demand.md

 ### Introduction

-In this exercise, you will install Server Core app compatibility features on demand.
+In this exercise, you will install Server Core app compatibility features on demand, including Internet Explorer, on SRV2, and test them.

 #### Tasks